Wassim-Fkaier/ncpyview/docs/_sources/index.rst.txt

 Run the application
 ===================

-Open a terminal and execute the program;
+Open a terminal and run the app;

 .. code-block:: bash